gavazzc/RI_Industry_Kit/README.md

 Deployment should take about 5 minutes.

 CDK will deploy all stack including GGv2 and related core devices, components and deployments.
-Take note of EC2 instance-id from CDK/Cloudformation output
+Take note of EC2 instance-id from CDK/CloudFormation output

 ### establish a port forwarding to acceess mokup of mobile app

-Since a Gunicorn webserver is running on EC2/GGv2 we need to establish a port-forward from instance 80 port to local 9000.
+Gunicorn webserver is running on EC2/GGv2 and we need to establish a port-forward from instance 80 port to local 9000 of our workstation.
-For this purpose we use ssm plugin.
+Use ssm plugin.
 Replace "i-05f4123e926d3acae" with your instance id

 aws ssm start-session --target i-05f4123e926d3acae --document-name AWS-StartPortForwardingSession --parameters '{"portNumber":["80"],"localPortNumber":["9999"]}'

-Test your browser with localhost:9999.
-If you see {"hello":"world"} you succerssfully got an answer from gunicorn on EC2 If this fails please check browser security settings to assure http is allowed.
+Test your browser with localhost:9000 If you see {"hello":"world"} you successfully got an answer from gunicorn on EC2.
+If this fails please check browser security settings to assure http traffic is allowed.

-Open you browser with the simulated mobile application link: /Users/gavazzc/ikit/source/static/index.html You are ready to go.
+Open you browser with the simulated mobile application link: ikit/source/static/index.html You are ready to go.

 ## Demo instructions
 Insert name of this inspection in first box.
 When you press the green bottom a local folder on GGv2 will be created to store all images.
 Gray button shows current frame with bounding box on detected anomalies.
-Blue button shows all frames from start of assessment, in a single page.
+Blue button shows all frames from start of inspection in a single page.
 Export will upload images and telemetry data to S3 bucket.
 Once done, stop with red button.

 ## Clean up instructions

-Go in you local repo and launch CDK detroy. cd ikit/source/CDK cdk destroy
+Go in you local repo and launch CDK destroy. cd ikit/source/CDK cdk destroy